GeorgeLatsev/trustchain-superapp/README.md

 #### Music listen recording

-То allow contributions to be split based on listed amount of time, we record the minutes listened to each artists.
-We do that by updating the listening activity whenever the player playing state is changed.
-We persist the data and keep it until the next contributions the user makes.
+To allow contributions to be split proportionally, the app records the number of minutes each artist has been listened to.
+Listening activity is updated whenever the player's playback state changes.
+This data is persisted locally and kept until the user makes their next contribution.

-#### Payout node finding
+#### Payout node finding [[payout discovery docs]](./doc/musicdao/wallet-discovery.md)

-To allow the users to find the ipv8 peer that acts as the payout node, we used the extraBytes in the IntroductionRequest and IntroductionResponse payloads.
+To enable discovery of payout nodes over IPv8, we use the `extraBytes` field in `IntroductionRequest` and `IntroductionResponse` payloads.

-There are two types of apps/peers in that operate in the community:
+There are two types of peers in the community:
-- regular peer: a regular user of the app that listens to music, makes contributions and potentioally releases albums
+- Regular peer: Listens to music, makes contributions, and potentially publish music.
-- payout node peer: a special peer that also handles contribution management
+- Payout node peer: Also handles contribution collection and payout processing.

 We have introduced the following extraBytes values to identify the type of peer:
 | Flag | Value | Description |